-TEL5402 Practicum in English as a Second Language 3 --- ---
+TEL5402 Practicum in English as a S nguage 3

 The following research methods course is required.

-The following research methods course is required: TEL5601 Research Methods and Academic Writing for TESOL 3
+TEL5601 TEL5601Research Methods and Academic Writing for TESOL3

-The thesis is 6 credits.
+The thesis is 6 The thesis is 6 credits.

-TEL5690 Thesis I 3 TEL5691 Thesis II 3
+TEL5690 Thesis I 3

+TEL5691 Thesis II 3

 All elective courses are two credits.
-A total of 8 credits are required.
+A total of 8 credits

+are required.

-Requires any four elective courses from below TEL5501 English for Specific Purposes TEL5502 Educational Technology in Language Classrooms TEL5503 Teaching Writing and Reading TEL5504 Teaching Listening and Speaking TEL5506 Cross-cultural Aspects of Language Teaching
+Requires any fo Requires any four elective courses from below TEL5501 English for Specific Purposes TEL5502 L5502 Educational Technology in Language Classrooms TEL5503 EL5503 Teaching Writing and Reading TEL5504 TEL5504 Teaching Listening and Speaking TEL5506 Cross-cultural Aspects of Language Teaching

-Program PlanThe following tables are a sample program of study to finish the MA TESOL degree in two years.
+The following tables are a sample program of study to finish the MA TESOL degree in two years.

-1st Year Fall Semester 1st Year Spring Semester TEL5101 Introduction to Linguistics 3 TEL5201 Formal and Functional 3 Grammars TEL 5301 Introduction to SLA 3 TEL5102 Introduction to Sociolinguistics 3 TEL5401 Methods in ESL 2 TEL5404 Evaluation and Assessments 2 TEL 550x Elective 2 TEL550x Elective 2 Total 10 Total 10
+1 st Year Fall Semester 1 st Year Spring Semester TEL5101 Introduction to Linguistics 3 TEL5201 Formal and Functional Grammars 3 TEL 5301 Introduction to SLA 3 TEL5102 Introduction to Sociolinguistics 3 TEL5401 Methods in ESL 2 TEL5404 Evaluation and Assessments 2 TEL 550x Elective 2 TEL550x Elective 2 Total 10 Total 10